cindysteward/Cindy-Steward-Portfolio/Streamlit Projects/Fractal Generator/README.md

-To run the file, run the document and "streamlit run streamlit_fractal_generator.py" in the terminal, after downloading the file.
+To run the file, download the file, run it, and insert "streamlit run streamlit_fractal_generator.py" in the terminal.